ajax12233512/ajax12233512/README.md

 --->

 # My Name is Neil
-Currently a Full Time Grocery Clerk at an Idaho based midsize retail grocery store.
+Currently a Full Time Grocery Clerk at an Arkansas based midsize retail grocery store.

 # Welcome
 Expert administrator and user of Microsft Office.